 LifeSkills: Supporting your careers strategy

-The careers education landscape is changing.
-The Department for Education has introduced the Careers Strategy 2018 which promotes the use of the Gatsby Charitable Foundation’s Benchmarks to improve careers provision.
-So now is a great time to assess your school’s careers programme, develop a consistent whole school approach and prepare your young people for the future workplace.
-LifeSkills can support you to develop a stable and credible careers programme to maximise your students’ employability outcomes - look below to see how.
+If you’re currently assessing your school’s careers programme, now is a great time to focus on developing a consistent whole school approach to preparing your young people for the future workplace.
+LifeSkills can support you to develop a stable and credible careers programme to maximise your students’ employability potential - look below to see how.

-Currently schools are achieving an average of 1.87 benchmarks out of eight1.
-With over 65 hours of engaging lesson plans and resources that align to the benchmarks, LifeSkills can be an integral part of your school achieving the benchmarks.
+Of schools surveyed by the Careers and Enterprise Company an average of 2.7 benchmarks out of eight are being achieved1.
+With over 65 hours of engaging lesson plans and resources that align to the benchmarks, LifeSkills can be an integral part of your school achieving more of the benchmarks.

 Download our helpful Gatsby mapping guide to find content that can help you achieve the benchmarks.
 Here is snapshot of how LifeSkills can help.

-If you want to find out what your students’ value most in a careers programme, try our quick-fire activity to get a student-led careers conversation going in your school.
+If you want to find out what your students’ value most in a careers programme, try our short starter activity to get a student-led careers conversation going in your school.